sjentsch/lsjDocs/Ch11/Ch11_tTest_09.rst

 .. [#]
    Actually, there are two different versions of the test statistic that differ from each other by a constant value.
 The version that I have described is the one that jamovi calculates.

+.. [#]
+   The *p*-value = 0.0371 will be the same regardless of how we arrange the variables.
+However, the value for *W* depends on the order in which the variables are arranged in the variable pairs.
+It is also *W* = 7 if ``after`` is put in as the first variable in the pair, but it is *W* = 48 if ``before`` is put in as the first variable in the pair.
+Adding up 7 and 48 gives us 55 which is the sum of ranks for *N* = 10 (1 + 2 … + 10).
+This indicates that the distance from the mean rank = 27.5 is decisive, which is 20.5 in either case (27.5 - 7 or 48 - 27.5).

 .. ----------------------------------------------------------------------------